Zihao-Howard-Zhou/Simulation-Platform-for-UAV-network/README.md

 ## Contributing
 Contributions, issues and feature requests are welcome!

+Currently, the energy model of UAVs (including energy consumption of flight, hovering and information transmission), calculation of physical layer SINR, etc. are still under development.
+Pull requests are welcomed!

 ## Show your support
 Give a ⭐ is this project helped you!